At the same time, the Centre handled a growing number of cases in its core areas of ADR, including mediation, as well as expertise and dispute boards.

 Internet domain name disputes

 A total of 137 domain name disputes were referred to ICC in 2013.
-These disputes arose out of ICANN’s decision to allow the creation of new gTLD names in order to complement approximately 20 existing extensions such as “.org” and “.com”.
+These disputes arose out of the Internet Corporation for Assigned Names and Numbers’ (ICANN) decision to allow the creation of new gTLD names in order to complement approximately 20 existing extensions such as “.org” and “.com”.
 Applications for new gTLDs were open to objections on four grounds.
 The ICC International Centre for Expertise, which is part of the International Centre for ADR, was named the dispute resolution provider for two categories of objections: limited public interest objections and community objections.
 There were 21 countries represented in the 137 cases administered by ICC.
 The disputes were resolved by 61 experts of 22 nationalities, whose decisions can be found here.